COVID-19 UPDATE: CELLAR DOORS OPEN FOR TASTINGS

 A busy calendar of events, festivals and wine tastings create a colourful scene throughout the year in Coonawarra.
 It is recommended that you book your accommodation as early as possible if you are attending a Coonawarra event as places are often limited.

-Getting to Coonawarra is easy, whether it be by road, or by air.
-Coonawarra is a comfortable four and a half hour drive from Melbourne and a four hour drive from Adelaide.
+Coonawarra is a comfortable 4 1/2 hour drive from Melbourne (427 km) and a 4 hour drive from Adelaide (375km).
 For those with more time to enjoy a longer break, then why not consider the scenic route via the world renowned Great Ocean Road if coming from Melbourne, or via the spectacular Coorong National Park if coming from Adelaide.

-The following hire car services are also available from the Mt Gambier Airport terminal:
+Hire car services are available from the Mount Gambier Airport terminal:

 Budget – 08 8725 4340